Designing a quality brainstorming session in a fully remote or a hybrid setup is no small feat.

 Simply throwing ideas at each other and discussing them on the fly isn’t effective as it can prevent certain people from presenting their ideas.
 Moreover, hearing the incoming ideas from other colleagues may influence your team member’s creative thinking.

 You can avoid this by asking your team to jot down their ideas individually before you start.

-Set a topic and allow your team some quiet time to put down their thoughts – either on a piece of paper or, if you want to do it the smarter way, they can post them to Slido Ideas.
+Set a topic and allow your team some quiet time to put down their thoughts – either on a piece of paper or, if you want to do it the smarter way, they can post them to Slido open text polls.

 Alternatively, you can split your team into smaller groups, let them brainstorm ideas together, and then submit them to Slido.